YuYingLi0/MathDebugger/README.md

 ## News

-## MathClean
+## MathDebugger

 <p align="center">
     <img src="fig/cover/cover_page.jpg"> <br>
-  Overview of <b>MathClean</b>.
+  Overview of <b>MathDebugger</b>.
 </p>

-MathClean benchmark is designed to evaluate the effectiveness of mathematical data cleaning models.
+MathDebugger benchmark is designed to evaluate the effectiveness of mathematical data cleaning models.
 It was proposed to address the issue of quality contamination caused by incorrect mathematical synthetic data.

 <div align="center">